WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 Extensions (Free):

 1. [Reading Progress Bar](https://essential-addons.com/elementor/reading-progress/) - Add a reading progress bar to your page/post to indicate the current reading position.
+2. [Page/Post Duplicator](https://essential-addons.com/elementor/post-duplicator/) - Duplicate any page or post in a single click.

 Extensions (Pro):